 Prabhudev Konana: This is my way of life!

 I love research and teaching.
 There is a joy in teaching and watching young minds flourish to their greatest potential.
-While I am not teaching as a dean, I am fortunate to be a faculty at Texas; not everyone gets this profound role in society.
+While I am not teaching as a dean, I am fortunate to be a faculty at Maryland Smith; not everyone gets this profound role in society.
 I will soon get back to teaching.

 I enjoy doing research related to analyzing the value of social networks, sentiment extraction from news, global sourcing, and business value of IT.
 The paper I co-authored on Competition among Virtual Communities and User Valuation received the best paper award from the prestigious Information Systems Research journal.
 My research has been supported by numerous research grants.
 I was the first McCombs faculty to receive National Science Foundation CAREER Award.